cs1302uga/cs1302-str-list/README.md

 a few examples of test cases provided in the checklist and FAQ sections below.

-Additionally, we have provided an oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program.
-The oracle will allow you to run test cases that you write using a trusted implementation of `StringList` so you can compare the oracle output to the output of your `StringList` implementations.
+Additionally, we have provided an oracle class (`cs1302.oracle.OracleStringList`) that you can instantiate and use in your driver program (ListTester).
+The oracle will allow you to run test cases that you write using a trusted implementation of
+`StringList` so you can compare the oracle output to the output of your `StringList` implementations.

-Here is an example `Driver` class that is set up to run the test cases with all three implementation.
+Here is an example driver class (ListTester) that is set up to run the test cases with all three implementations.
 You would just need to uncomment the implementation you wanted to use:

 ```java